 The vast array of monsters, spectres, vampires, etc. add a lot to the gameplay.
 Most of this is done through Contracts, which are quests where someone will pay Geralt to take care of a monster.
 Each one will send you to something unique, and often to something you have never encountered and may not again.

 Each monster has their own strengths and weaknesses, which you can read more about in the Beastiary.
-Knowing which bombs, which there are a lot of; spells to use; oils and other items to use is just one part of it.
-Most have their own unique movement, react to your attacks differently, counter in their own way, and have their own special abilities.
+Knowing which bombs, spells to use, oils. and anything else is part of the puzzle in defeating a monster.
+Most have their own unique movement, react to your attacks differently, counter in their own way, and have their own special abilities as well.

 Many of the same types, like spectres or beasts, will have some thread of similarity throughout them, but for the most part, each monster is wildly different than the previous.
-The Contracts, and the various monsters attached to them, are one of the best parts of the game.
-Some may find them to simply be “go kill that thing” quests, but they are more than that, showing one of the key design elements of The Witcher 3.
+Fighting these monsters in the Contracts is easily one of the game's greatest strengths.
+Some may find them to simply be “go kill that thing” quests, but there is always more substance attached to them, which is a key design element of Witcher 3, utilizing throwaway elements to build a world and craft a story.

 Many of the Contracts have a small story attached — like a murder, forbidden love, betrayal, etc. — and offer a lot to learn about the world and the monsters that inhabit them.
 Each starts with its own investigation by usually questioning various townsfolk who may have seen the monster for Geralt to try to learn what it is exactly, as he is the only one who knows their proper name.

 From there you use your Witcher Senses, which is similar to Eagle Vision in Assassin’s Creed, to usually follow the trail of the said monster.
 Geralt doesn’t always kill whatever he finds, though that is usually how it ends.
 And they don’t always lead to monsters.
 Some may grumble at the Witcher Sense as being a contrived way to make quests simpler.
-I’d argue that they are interesting and add to the development of Geralt as a character and your understanding of him.
 Witcher Senses, to me, are nothing more than the game allowing us to see things through Geralt’s eyes.
 Geralt is an established character, with a long background and particular set of skills.
 Witcher Senses are a glimpse into that.

-We all have to remember that a Witcher's job is to go after monsters and kill them, which is something The Witcher 3 does a good job of reminding you of with the Contracts.
-Even on quests that don't involve monsters, Geralt is valued due to his abilities as a Witcher.
 One of the key elements to The Witcher 3 is that everything revolves around Geralt.
 The player uses Geralt’s knowledge and abilities to track down the monsters in Contracts, it is Geralt who chooses the words in his dialogue, and ultimately, even though many decisions have many options, it is left to Geralt.
+The dialogue and story options all match up with his established character and can be justified by his past or personality.

 The Witcher 3 may offer you the opportunity to kill or let someone live, but they are for Geralt’s reasons.
 That doesn’t mean you aren’t playing some part in the story, as your decisions do have great consequences plenty of times.
 You're the one setting the tone and deciding which way Geralt leans, but it is still ultimately Geralt giving you the options to choose from.
 Most of these decisions are difficult, have unforeseen effects, and may even crop up in other quests down the line.
 You're often unaware of the power of those decisions until later down the line.

 This frees The Witcher 3 from a narrative that many games get trapped behind due to the nameless/silent protagonist.
 Instead of trying to make you great or create some kind of origin story, The Witcher 3 already knows how cool Geralt is and is free to let him roam through a great variety of narratives, while not having to leave so much open ended for player choice.
-Instead, The Witcher 3 is allowed to craft something with all the pieces known and a clear direction everything is heading.
-As said above, too, you still play a big part in making decisions.
+Instead, The Witcher 3 is allowed to craft something with all the pieces known and clear direction.
 In some ways, the game gets the best of both worlds in terms of linear storytelling and player choice.

 That has allowed for stronger, focused narratives within their quests.
 And there is some sort of narrative attached to every quest.
 I honestly can’t think of any fetch quests or “kill X amount” quests in the whole game.
 The closest are the Contracts and even they have some investigating to go along with it.
 Geralt at points is involved in all sorts of narratives — solving murders, putting on a play, aiding in assassinations, aiding in elaborate escape plans, solving the mystery of a heist, and even finding a pan for some lady.